thewca/wca-regulations/wca-regulations.md

     - E3c) Stickers (self-supplied).
     - E3d) Stopwatch or watch (self-supplied) for keeping track of the elapsed time, if it is approved by the WCA Delegate.
     - E3e) Other non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate (see [Regulation 2i1](regulations:regulation:2i1)).
-    - E3f) Tools to remove markings (self-supplied).
-        - E3f1) Examples of these tools include correction fluid, correction tape, and erasers.
+    - E3f) Tools to remove markings (self-supplied) such as correction fluid, correction tape, or erasers.
 - E4) The WCA Delegate may choose to publish the solutions (e.g. photo of the score sheets or transcriptions of solutions).